VNGIoTLab/Arduino_VBLUno_nRF51822/README.md

 To load the bootloader, connect the board to your PC using a CMSIS-DAP module over SWD interface, it will prompt a drive (MBED), drag the bootloader firmware to the drive.

+##Upload firmware to board over Serial

+Use the upload icon to load the sketch to your board.

 ## How to Play

 1. Select board and serial port

-  Select the VBLUno nRF51822 (V1.0 32KB) board from the menu of the Arduino IDE,
+  Select the VNGIoTLab nRF51822 board from the menu of the Arduino IDE,

-    Menu > Tools > Board > RBL nRF51822
+    Menu > Tools > Board > VBLUno nRF51822 (V1.0 32KB)

   Select the serial port for print out with the USB Interface Dongle,